amir2539/gorm_project/README.md

 # gorm_project
-An example for golang REST api with gorm and gin htpp framework.
+An example for golang REST api with **gorm** and **gin** htpp framework.

+this demo uses `mysql` . make you haveit installed.

+configure port and databe in .env file

+Tables will auto migrate based on the models in http/models directory.

+Routes  are grouped and stored in routes directory.